OpenCSGs/csghub/docs/readme_en.md

 ### DEMO VIDEO
 In order to help users to quickly understand the features and usage of CSGHub, we have recorded a demo video.
 You can watch this video to get a quick understanding of the main features and operation procedures of this program.
-- CSGHub Demo video is as blew，you can also check it at [YouTube](https://www.youtube.com/watch?v=SFDISpqowXs) or [Bilibili](https://www.bilibili.com/video/BV1wk4y1X7G7/)
+- CSGHub Demo video is as below，you can also check it at [YouTube](https://www.youtube.com/watch?v=SFDISpqowXs) or [Bilibili](https://www.bilibili.com/video/BV1wk4y1X7G7/)
 <video width="658" height="432" src="https://github-production-user-asset-6210df.s3.amazonaws.com/3232817/296556812-205d07f2-de9d-4a7f-b3f5-83514a71453e.mp4"></video>

 ### ROADMAP